gabrielevierti/er-studio/README.md

 ![Splash](img/splash.png)

-Editor, file explorer, live glasses display, simulator control, console, terminal, metrics and packaging — all in one window.
+Editor, file explorer, live glasses display, simulator, console, terminal, metrics, packaging and sdk reference — all in one window.

 ## Why this exists